CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 You may choose to get a new car and still keep your old car.
 Dealers, after all, are renowned for low-balling the customer when it comes to trading in an older car as a down payment for a newer one.
 You may decide to use that old car as a back-up or hand it down to one of your children.
 Luckily, there are many usage-based or low-mileage affordable insurance options for cars that are seldom driven.
 New drivers that are planning on purchasing their first car might want to add the car to their parents’ existing policy.
 In such a case, you’ll have to report that information to the insurer within a certain time window.

 Choose the right insurer and the right product.
+You can find the best deals by comparing car insurance quotes online.
 These can go a long way toward saving you money.
 Let’s take a look at the factors which influence the cost of your used car insurance.

 Insurers also look at your driving history and claims record.
 The more often you’ve claimed, the riskier you’re perceived.